- Type of project

 One of the main results of this work consists of a set of recipes and samples of biobased and biodegradable materials, assembled into menstrual pads.
 These consist of superabsorbent and antiseptic materials such as sphagnum moss, gluten co-product, algae-based (agar) bioplastics, and pH sensitive red cabbage extract.
 In addition, we designed several tools and harvesting, cooking and fabrication processes that accompany the crafting of these menstrual pads.
 This includes a machine learning moss classifier for identifying the required species of moss in the wild, along with 3D printed kitchen tools and a cookbook for assembling the pads.
 Another contribution of the work is a set of design proposals for collecting, observing, diluting and filtering menstrual blood, considering the queer use of this bodily fluid as something precious and nurturing, which can be used as a fertilizer for soil and plants, such as mosses and blueberries.
 In addition, we provide evocative graphic materials and guides which prompt others to think with us about these practices.

-Our research builds on a theoretical framework including feminist technoscience theories of multispecies collaboration, acknowledging the human body as entangled and interconnected with the environment—thinking with scholars like Haraway, Tsing, Kimmerer, Barad, and Stengers— as well as more-than-human design, along with previous work on women’s health in HCI and design research.
+Our research builds on a theoretical framework including feminist technoscience theories of multispecies collaboration, acknowledging the human body as entangled and interconnected with the environment—thinking with scholars like Haraway, Tsing, and Kimmerer, — as well as more-than-human design, along with previous work on women’s health in HCI and design research.